 Florida isn’t as sunshiney as its nickname, the ‘Sunshine State’, suggests.
 The state sees over 3,000 cloud-to-ground lightning flashes every day or nearly 1.2 million every year.
 In the United States, around 49 people die reportedly from lightning flashes each year, while others suffer life-long neurological effects such as chronic pain, confusion, and so on.

 Unfortunately, unlike other risks that can be prevented (like fire, for instance), there’s no way to keep lightning from striking your house.
 It will still strike your house, so the best you can do is to make sure it causes as minimal destruction as possible.

 It would be impossible to prevent a lightning strike, but there are several steps you can take to protect yourself and your property.
-In this article, we’ll list down a few of the lightning safety tips from our professional property management agents.
+In this article, we’ll list down a few of the lightning safety tips from our professional luxury property maintenance services agents.

 What are the signs that lightning is going to strike?